porterhaus/glucode/README.md

-# Glucode aPI
+# Glucode API

-This site contains the documentation for the github project glucode I created as a project while mentoring at Bloc.io.
+Capstone project started while mentoring at Bloc.io.
+I have been a Type I diabetic for 20 years.
+I am insulin dependent and currently use the Omni Pod pump system.
+My goal was to build a simple API that I can use to catalog my blood glucose logs, carbohydrate intake and insulin injections.
+I am building an app called METER that will be utilize the API.

 ## Development